rachel170/tp/docs/UserGuide.md

 * The index refers to the index number shown in the currently displayed list of flashcards
 * The index **must be a positive integer** 1, 2, 3, …​
 * The `NEWDECKNAME` is case-sensitive
+* The `NEWDECKNAME` should not be a name that already exists as a deck.

 </div>